cncf/mentoring/mentoring-wg/gsoc-org-admin-guide.md

 ### Coding period

-* Inform mentors and contributors about:
+* Inform mentors and contributors about the following:
-    * Coding started
+    * Coding starting date
     * Midterm evaluation date
     * TODO: anything to inform around monitoring their progress?
 While GSoC admins cannot technically review the progress, we can ask biweekly/monthly reports from mentors